zulip/zulip/tools/droplets/README.md

 ## Remotely debugging a droplet

-To SSH into a droplet, first make sure you have a SSH key associated with your github account, then ask the student to run the following in their
+To SSH into a droplet, first make sure you have a SSH key associated with your GitHub account, then ask the student to run the following in their
 VM:

 ```